mplibunao/tic_tac_toe/README.md

 Anyway I still have to create my own AI and customize the AI and Game structure to my own liking so it's not yet done.

-lot of stack debugging experience stackover flow due to careless transitioning of functions from oo class style to prototypal inheritance